Suspected Congo Ebola victims test negative for the virus

 The government and World Health Organization investigated a possible outbreak about 270 km (170 miles) northeast of the capital when the hunters developed Ebola-like symptoms after eating an antelope that appeared to be sick when they killed it.

-The symptoms included diarrhoea, vomiting and bloody urine.
+The symptoms included diarrhea, vomiting and bloody urine.
 Four of the hunters have died.

 "All of the samples are negative ...
 There is not an Ebola epidemic," Health Minister Felix Kabange said in an interview on state-run television.